innovativeenterprises/innovative-enterprises/docs/INNOVATIVE_ENTERPRISES_Ecosystem.md

 ---

-*This playbook will be continuously updated as the innovative-enterprises ecosystem evolves, serving as a living document and the single source of truth for our technology and vision.*
+*This playbook will be continuously updated as the Innovative Enterprises ecosystem evolves, serving as a living document and the single source of truth for our technology and vision.*